 They are not just being snippy or passive aggressive.
 They really are clueless or their mind is elsewhere, not on us.

 They are not cutting us off in traffic because “everyone is so rude to me”.
 They are not budging in line because they spotted a doormat, a weakling, or a fool.
 They are not shortchanging you because you are a woman, person of colour, uneducated, young, old, foreign, [place the adjective of a minority or disenfranchised group here].

 (People can be prejudiced, act ugly out of fear, and speak unkind words, sometimes especially to the ones who love them most.)

-Sometimes it just has nothing to do with us, and everything to do with them.
+What most people don’t realize – it just has nothing to do with us, and everything to do with them.

 ⑤ We need to work harder ourselves.